Arcadia-Science/2023-actin-embedding/README.md

 # 2023-actin-embedding

-We used the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) pipeline and the [Actin Prediction](https://github.com/Arcadia-Science/2022-actin-prediction) pipeline to investigate the well-known actin family of proteins.
+We used the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) (v0.4.2) pipeline and the [Actin Prediction](https://github.com/Arcadia-Science/2022-actin-prediction) pipeline to investigate the well-known actin family of proteins.

 You can find a summary of this study and the results in the Pub: [![Arcadia Pub](https://img.shields.io/badge/Arcadia-Pub-596F74.svg?logo=data:image/svg%2bxml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz4KPCEtLSBHZW5lcmF0b3I6IEFkb2JlIElsbHVzdHJhdG9yIDI3LjcuMCwgU1ZHIEV4cG9ydCBQbHVnLUluIC4gU1ZHIFZlcnNpb246IDYuMDAgQnVpbGQgMCkgIC0tPgo8c3ZnIHZlcnNpb249IjEuMSIgaWQ9IkxheWVyXzEiIHhtbG5zPSJodHRwOi8vd3d3LnczLm9yZy8yMDAwL3N2ZyIgeG1sbnM6eGxpbms9Imh0dHA6Ly93d3cudzMub3JnLzE5OTkveGxpbmsiIHg9IjBweCIgeT0iMHB4IgoJIHZpZXdCb3g9IjAgMCA0My4yIDQwLjQiIHN0eWxlPSJlbmFibGUtYmFja2dyb3VuZDpuZXcgMCAwIDQzLjIgNDAuNDsiIHhtbDpzcGFjZT0icHJlc2VydmUiPgo8c3R5bGUgdHlwZT0idGV4dC9jc3MiPgoJLnN0MHtmaWxsOm5vbmU7c3Ryb2tlOiNGRkZGRkY7c3Ryb2tlLXdpZHRoOjI7c3Ryb2tlLWxpbmVqb2luOmJldmVsO3N0cm9rZS1taXRlcmxpbWl0OjEwO30KPC9zdHlsZT4KPGc+Cgk8cG9seWdvbiBjbGFzcz0ic3QwIiBwb2ludHM9IjIxLjYsMyAxLjcsMzcuNCA0MS41LDM3LjQgCSIvPgoJPGxpbmUgY2xhc3M9InN0MCIgeDE9IjIxLjYiIHkxPSIzIiB4Mj0iMjEuNiIgeTI9IjI3LjMiLz4KCTxwb2x5bGluZSBjbGFzcz0ic3QwIiBwb2ludHM9IjEyLjIsMTkuNCAyNC42LDMwLjEgMjQuNiwzNy40IAkiLz4KCTxsaW5lIGNsYXNzPSJzdDAiIHgxPSIxNy42IiB5MT0iMTYuNyIgeDI9IjE3LjYiIHkyPSIyNC4xIi8+Cgk8bGluZSBjbGFzcz0ic3QwIiB4MT0iMjguNiIgeTE9IjE1LjIiIHgyPSIyMS43IiB5Mj0iMjIuMSIvPgoJPHBvbHlsaW5lIGNsYXNzPSJzdDAiIHBvaW50cz0iNi44LDI4LjcgMTkuNSwzNC40IDE5LjUsMzcuNCAJIi8+Cgk8bGluZSBjbGFzcz0ic3QwIiB4MT0iMzQuOCIgeTE9IjI1LjgiIHgyPSIyNC42IiB5Mj0iMzYuMSIvPgoJPGxpbmUgY2xhc3M9InN0MCIgeDE9IjI5LjciIHkxPSIyMi4yIiB4Mj0iMjkuNyIgeTI9IjMwLjkiLz4KPC9nPgo8L3N2Zz4K)](LINK)

 The results of the analysis performed in this repository can be found on Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8377393.svg)](LINK)

 ## Purpose
 The [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) pipeline is designed to explore protein families based on their structural relationships.
 The pipeline produces interactive maps with clusters and various overlays that can be used to analyze families.
-For more information on the ProteinCartography pipeline checkout the [pub](https://research.arcadiascience.com/pub/resource-protein-cartography/release/6?readingCollection=9a516d32).
+For more information on the ProteinCartography pipeline checkout the [pub](https://research.arcadiascience.com/pub/resource-protein-cartography/).

 As a use case of this tool, we analyzed the actin family.
 This is a well-studied family with multiple subfamilies that makes it an interesting choice for the pipeline.
 Additionally, this protein family is involved in a plethora of cellular functions, meaning the results we find will have relevance to many fields.
 We've previously investigated this family in our [Defining Actin](https://research.arcadiascience.com/pub/idea-defining-actin/release/4?readingCollection=9a516d32) pub and the corresponding [GitHub repo](https://github.com/Arcadia-Science/2022-actin-prediction).
 In this analysis, we gathered a list of actins via a BLAST search for the top 50,000 proteins in the NCBI non-redundant (nr) database with no taxonomic constrictions.
 This list is used in the current analysis.

 ## General overview
-For in depth instructions regaarding how to use this repository in conjuction with the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) pipeline and the [Actin Prediction](https://github.com/Arcadia-Science/2022-actin-prediction) pipeline, see the [Walkthrough](#walkthrough) below.
+For in depth instructions regarding how to use this repository in conjunction with the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) pipeline and the [Actin Prediction](https://github.com/Arcadia-Science/2022-actin-prediction) pipeline, see the [Walkthrough](#walkthrough) below.
 Briefly, you should follow these steps:

 1. Clone this repository, set up the `2023-actin` environment
 2. Clone the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) pipeline, set up the `cartography_tidy` environment